 Dr. Christopher Strickland

-I am an Assistant Professor in the Mathematics Department with an adjunct appointment in the Department of Ecology and Evolutionary Biology at the University of Tennessee, Knoxville.
-My primary interest is in mathematical ecology - more specifically, modeling and analyzing complex systems in ecology and substance use epidemiology.
+I am an Associate Professor in the Mathematics Department with an adjunct appointment in the Department of Ecology and Evolutionary Biology at the University of Tennessee, Knoxville.
+My primary interest is in mathematical ecology - more specifically, modeling and analyzing complex systems in ecology and substance use epidemiology (particularly opioids and alcohol).

 RESEARCH HIGHLIGHTS